valentino-saitz-optris/Lipis.Flags.Avalonia/README.md

 </ComboBox>
 ```

-Avalonia.Lipis.Flags supports both 4:3 (the default) and 1:1 aspect ratios.
+Lipis.Flags.Avalonia supports both 4:3 (the default) and 1:1 aspect ratios.
 This is controlled by passing a `FlagAspectRatio` value as a converter parameter, like this:

 ```xaml
 <Svg Source="{Binding Converter={StaticResource CountryIdToFlagImageSourceConverter}, ConverterParameter={x:Static flags:FlagAspectRatio.OneByOne}}" />